Q. What is a remote JMS provider?

 WebLogic clients using XA enabled WebLogic APIs automatically enlist operation in the current thread's JTA transaction.
 Examples of XA enabled WebLogic clients include WebLogic JMS XA enabled (or user transaction enabled) connection factories, and JDBC connection pool data sources that are global transaction enabled.

 Foreign (non-WebLogic) JMS clients do not automatically enlist in the current JTA transaction.
-These clients must either go through an extra step of programmatically enlisting in the current transaction, or use WebLogic provided features that wrap the foreign JMS client and automatically enlist when the foreign JMS client is accessed via wrapper APIs.
+Such clients must either go through an extra step of programmatically enlisting in the current transaction, or use WebLogic provided features that wrap the foreign JMS client and automatically enlist when the foreign JMS client is accessed via wrapper APIs.

 JMS features that provide automatic enlistment for foreign vendors are: